S-264

 Plain Language

-Any commercial entity that deploys a chatbot must provide a clear and conspicuous disclosure to every user that they are interacting with a chatbot, not a human.
-This is an unconditional obligation — it applies regardless of whether a reasonable person would be misled.
-The disclosure must be made to every person the chatbot interacts with.
-The statute does not specify timing or format, but the 'clearly and conspicuously' standard requires prominence sufficient to ensure users actually notice the disclosure.
+Any commercial entity that deploys a chatbot must clearly and conspicuously tell every user that the user is interacting with a chatbot, not a human.
+This is an unconditional disclosure obligation — it is not triggered by whether a reasonable person would be misled, but applies in all cases.
+The statute does not specify the timing or format of the disclosure, only that it must be clear and conspicuous.

 Statutory Text